p2kmgcl/redux-scalable/README.md

 > If you find this approach incorrect and/or know how to improve this library, feel free to open an
 > issue to suggest any change.

-> ES6 support, with the standard module importing, is also assumed.
-However, if you are not using
-> ES6 and do not want to add a compilation, you can use the provided `build/index.js` and
-> `build/index.min.js` files.
-This builds __do__ include `immutable` and `reselect`, as it is
-> needed.

-Although there is a global export inside `redux-scalable/index.js`.
-Individual exports can be used by importing files from `redux-scalable/src/**` files.

 ## Fast setup

 I strongly recommend reading the whole README __before__ starting with this library.
 Although this